danielmork/HDLM/README.md

 The following scripts reproduce the simulation results.
 The R package contains data files that can be used for a close approximation of simulation results.
 Exact results rely on the processed data created in Data Preparation Scripts.
 Simulation scenarios and models can be passed to a distributed computing system to speed up replication.

-1. run.sim.R: iterates through all simulation scenarios and models
+1. run.sim.R: iterates through all simulation scenarios and models.
+2. sim.R: functions to run each comparison model.
+This is called nu run.sim.R.
-2. sim.dlmtree.R: function to create each simulation scenario and replicate
+3. sim.dlmtree.R: function to create each simulation scenario and replicate.
+This is called by sim.R.
-3. sim.R: functions to run each comparison model
-4. analyze.sim.dlmtree.R : function for simulation results
+4. analyze.sim.dlmtree.R : function for simulation results.
+This is called by sim.R.
-5. sim_res_waic.txt numerical output from simulation
-6. sim.results.R: produces simulation result tables used in manuscript and supplement
+5. sim.results.R: produces simulation result tables used in manuscript and supplement.
+This uses sim_res_waic.txt as an input.
-7. TDLM_vs_BART_sim.R : script for part of Figure 1
+6. TDLM_vs_BART_sim.R : script for part of Figure 1.
-8. HDLM_vs_BART_sim.R : script for part of Figure 1
+7. HDLM_vs_BART_sim.R : script for part of Figure 1.

 ### Data Analysis Scripts